KlausVigo/phangorn/pages/new_ape_phangorn.md

 ![](pics/cmd-1.png)

-I also added some first lines of C++ to *phangorn*.
+And now to some of the new features in *phangorn*.
+I added some first lines of C++ to *phangorn*.
 I really should have made the transition much earlier to Rcpp.
 The source code is so much cleaner and shorter.

 My good friend [Leo](http://www.leomartins.org/) joined the authors of phangorn and has contributed the function `SPR.dist`, which is a nice addition to the other tree distances already available.
 As the name suggests it computes the (approximate) SPR distance (see de Oliveira Martins et al. (2008, 2016)).